Greene County Soil & Water Conservation District

 This year’s lineup includes:

-• Session 1, April 30: A Streamside Guide to Catskill Mountain Geology with Dany Davis, NYC Department of Environmental Protection
+• Session 1, April 30 Rescheduled for June 4: A Streamside Guide to Catskill Mountain Geology with Dany Davis, NYC Department of Environmental Protection

 Explore the geologic history of the Catskill Mountains!
 What can we learn about the geology of the Catskills through investigating Catskill streams?
 We will talk about the science and art of "reading the landscape", dip our toes into the ancient stream history of the bedrock geology, ponder how the mountains were made, spend a few minutes with the legacy of the most recent ice age, and wrap up by highlighting how you can learn about all of this by spending time exploring.
 Click here to register for Session 1.